Quick/Nimble/README.md

     }
     expect(value).toEventually(equal(1))

-This polls the expression inside ``expect(...)`` until the given expectation succeeds by advancing the run loop.
+This polls the expression inside ``expect(...)`` until the given expectation succeeds within a 1 second.
+You can explicitly pass the ``timeout`` parameter:

+    expect(value).toEventually(equal(1), timeout: 1)

+If you prefer the callback-style that some testing frameworks do, use ``waitUntil``:

+    waitUntil { done in
+        // do some stuff that takes a while...
+        NSThread.sleepForTimeInterval(0.5)
+        done()
+    }

+And like the other asynchronous expectation, an optional timeout period can be provided:

+    waitUntil(timeout: 10) { done in
+        // do some stuff that takes a while...
+        NSThread.sleepForTimeInterval(1)
+        done()
+    }

 List of Builtin Matchers
 -------------------------